una-dinosauria/3d-pose-baseline/README.md

    h36m/S1/MyPoseFeatures/D3_Positions/WalkDog\ 1.cdf
 ```

+And you are done!

-We are currently not supporting SH detections anymore, only training from GT 2d detections is possible now.
+Please note that we are currently not supporting SH detections anymore, only training from GT 2d detections is possible now.

 ### Quick demo